 Your find feature is a godsend; use it!
-Furthermore, if you use names which might have typical typos, try searching for them with ctrl-F. For example, the main character in my 2015 NaNoWriMo novel was named Marnie.
+Furthermore, if you use names which might have typical typos, try searching for them with ctrl-F. For example, the main character in my 2015 NaNoWriMo novel had the name of Marnie.
 Hence I searched for the word ‘Marine’.
-But I made sure to check on usage before hitting ‘replace’.
+But I made sure to check on usage before I hit ‘replace’.

 This feature also works when you change a character’s name.

 Find and Count